helm/charts/stable/sonatype-nexus/README.md

 ## Introduction

-This chart bootstraps a nexus instance
+This chart bootstraps a sonatype nexus instance

 ## Prerequisites